Jimmyfk/color-dictionary/README.md

 ### Feel free to contribute making a fork but remember this its to code for learning, experimenting with new techniques and fun mostly

-### If you want to contribute the only thing you have to do its respect the naming convention
+### If you want to contribute do whatever you want

 Thanks for reading